mengxu29/DataScienceIncubator/README.md

 Mainly there are two popular RNN model: GRU and LSTM

-I build a Long Short-Term Memory (LSTM) network to predict remaining useful life (or time-to-failure) of machine and its risk status.

-LSTM network is especially appealing to the predictive maintenance due to its ability at learning time series data.
+I build a Gated Recurrent Unit (GRU) network to predict remaining useful life (or time-to-failure) of machine and its risk status.GRU network is especially appealing to the predictive maintenance due to its ability at learning time series data.

 # 2. Codes
 Keras is a very popular library for deep learning.
 The code is based on Keras with Tensorflow as the back end.